radius-project/design-notes/recipe/2024-01-global-scope-secret-store.md

 - Enable support to extend the capabilities of secretStores to a global scope.

 ### Non goals
+- To move secret store resource as part of UCP.

 ### User scenarios (optional)